Missing IslandWalk dog turns up at Gran Paradiso

-NORTH PORT — IslandWalk resident Sharon Mourlas spent her Thursday at home with Gracie, her Yorkshire terrier.
+NORTH PORT — IslandWalk resident Sharon Mourlas spent her afternoon on July 25 at home with Gracie, her Yorkshire terrier.

 Mourlas said Gracie got away from someone who was watching her and normally she doesn’t go far.